axcap/Esp-GitHub-OTA/README.md

-# esp_ghota4Arduino
+# Esp-GitHub-OTA

-Simple port of esp_ghota by Fishwaldo to Arduino platform
+Inspired by esp_ghota by Fishwaldo
+Brings same functionality to Arduino platform